NIS2 & CER – Need for action for companies: Upgrade with modern access control

 The CER regulation: access control becomes an issue!

 In addition to NIS2, the so-called CER Regulation (Critical Entities Resilience) comes into force.
 This obliges member states to identify particularly vulnerable facilities – and ensures that security measures are not just recommended, but mandatory.
+In concrete terms, this means

-Physical security measures – including modern access controls – will be a central component of integrated security strategies in the future.
+For companies, this means that physical security measures – including modern access controls – will be a central component of holistic security strategies in the future.

 Rethinking access control – with a system and strategy